AndyKrz/PlayAndSeekApp/README.md

 ![Spring Boot version of the Play And Seek](https://github.com/AndyKrz/PlayAndSeek/blob/main/PlayAndSeekView.jpg)

 PlayAndSeek - website which is a network for people interested in a different kind of sports.
 You can create a profile which allows you to connect to whole community.
-You can invite friends and announce a game.
+Invite friends and announce a game.
 You can chat with whomever you want and arrange a time together.
 Application is based in Java programming language.
 I used Spring Boot as a base of the project, adding proper security and configuration.
 For a database I set H2 framework, where I implemented SQL statements.
 For a layout on internet browser I used HTML templates with Bootstrap to extend fresh style of web page.